 There are many subtypes of marketing and many positions within each type.
 From entry-level jobs writing press releases or content marketing to higher-level brand management positions and other strategic, administrative roles.
 In the past, marketing often proceeded on the basis of intuition and personal experiences.

-Although marketing obviously involves many different skill sets., depending on the job, there are certain core skills that marketing positions require.
+Although marketing involves many different skill sets, depending on the job, there are certain core skills that marketing positions require.
 Below is a list of the core skills needed when applying for marketing positions to apply to your CV and cover letter:

 - Good knowledge and use of technology